Rachel-Hicken/react-fullstack-example/README.old.md

 * `npm i express massive dotenv`
 * `npm i -g nodemon`

-Go to the .gitignore file and add .env to the list
+Go to the .gitignore file and add .env to the list.

-Add a folder named `server` to the main directory of your app Go to the package.json file:
+Add a folder named `server` to the main directory of your app.

+Go to the package.json file:

     -add "main" : "server/index.js",

     -add "proxy" : "http://localhost:3030", or whatever port you want to use for the back end

 In the main directory create a file called `.env`